 &lt;sup>i "Learner" includes but is not limited to clinical trainee, medical student, other health professional learner, graduate student, resident or fellow.

-• &quot;Regulated member" means any person who is registered or who is required to be registered
+• &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths.

 • &quot;May" means that the physician may exercise reasonable discretion.